Mill Pond (Halton Region)

-Mill Pond. is a manmade freshwater reservoir in downtown Milton, Ontario, Canada.
-The pond powered a gristmill for almost a century within which time a pioneering settlement grew up to be a town, Milton, around the pond and the mill.
+Mill Pond is a manmade freshwater reservoir in downtown Milton, Ontario, Canada.

-Location
+The pond is located on the main street of downtown Milton, a suburban town north of Lake Ontario in the Regional Municipality of Halton.
+Halton is the west wing of Greater Toronto Area bordering Niagara escapement to the west.

-The pond is on the main street, right at the heart of downtown Milton ON, a suburban town, north of Lake Ontario in the Regional Municipality (county) of Halton.
-Halton is the west wing of Greater Toronto Area (GTA) bordering Niagara escapement to the west.
-Milton has been the fastest growing municipality of Canada between 2001-2011.
+The pond powered a gristmill for almost a century, within which time a pioneering settlement grew up to be the town of Milton around the pond and the mill.